 |We’ve fallen in love with the female bushbuck who stops by for a visit almost every day.
 She doesn’t hesitate to eat from my hand and responds to my voice.|

-While swimming in the pool in Bali in October 2016, Tom presented me with an exciting gift for my 70th birthday which at that time was 16 months away.
+While swimming in the pool in Bali in October 2016, Tom presented me with an exciting gift for my 70th birthday, which was 16 months away.
 Here’s the post from that date.

 I‘ve learned to “make do” with what I have.
-As long I can replenish my few cosmetic items that fit in a few ziplock bags and, clothing and shoes as they wear out, I am perfectly content.
+I am perfectly content as long as I can replenish my few cosmetic items that fit in a few ziplock bags and clothing and shoes as they wear out.

-The four years since we were last here went quickly and yet our memories of being here are so fresh in our minds.
+The four years since we were last here went quickly, yet our memories of being here are so fresh in our minds.
 We recall every little nuance and almost every post we uploaded during those three short months.

 As we lounge on the veranda all day long, rain or shine, awaiting our next visitors, knowing full-well they will come as they have over these past nine days since our arrival, we’re at peace.
 For me, I feel like I am “home.”

 |They live in moist woodland and evergreen forests.
 They eat mainly fruit.|